Many Thai people sincerely love their King. Most houses or shops display at least one photo of His Majesty.

 Something unthinkable in the west but pretty normal in Thailand.
 The nice example of asian elephant, is an ancient symbol of knowledge and powerful tool to protect the country.

-For the mother day most images are diplaying Her Majesty.
-This is in a poor people neighborhood along one of the water ways, Sukotai area in Bangkok
+For the mother day most images are displaying Her Majesty.
+This is in a poor people neighbourhood along one of the water ways, Sukotai area in Bangkok

 Golden framed and military uniform in Phuket.
 Please darling, smile!

 More golden framed collages.
 This couple spent at least half hour trying to get the perfect portrait with the King's big pictures background.

 A very young Monarch having fun with a camera.
 Lightbox in Saphan Hin.

 Many Thai men spend a voluntary period as monk studying and practicing Buddha's teachings.
 So did King Rama 9 when He was young.
 Lightbox in Saphan Hin.

 Big light-box and vintage sepia feeling for a young Monarch talking to His People.